 Water.
 It’s one of the basic elements of life.
 Living things need it every day to survive.
 It seems that water is everywhere and in all facets of life.
-We drink it.
-We bathe in it.
-We play in it.
-We often take it for granted.
+We drink, bathe, and play in it.
+Sometimes, we take it for granted.

 Since water is everywhere, let’s learn more about the properties of water and test them with a few simple experiments.